thenoviceoof/base92/python/docs/encoding.md

 We also follow base85's convention of using the high divisor product as the first bytes.

+Technically speaking, 2^6.5 bits is 90.51.
+We need to round upwards to make sure we cover all values, but this does mean that there are strings made up of base 92 characters, which are nevertheless invalid base92 strings.

 ## Size savings

 On average, characters saved for string lengths 1-32: